 back to East Oxford and Cowley

-And here's a map by Scott Urban showing East Oxford's LTNs, current (pink) and proposed (purple and yellow).
-If you include the "natural" low traffic neighbourhoods, it's clear that "Normal Traffic Neighbourhoods" are actually the norm, with just a few remaining "High Traffic Neighbourhoods"...
+And here's a map by Scott Urban showing East Oxford's LTNs, old (pink) and new (purple and yellow).
+If you include the "natural" low traffic neighbourhoods, it's clear that "Normal Traffic Neighbourhoods" are actually the norm, with just a few remaining "High Traffic Neighbourhoods".